 It’s sometimes called ‘seeing the light’.

-Opening our eyes, as if for the first time, enables us to become part of the way forward for humanity – turning away from violence and hatred in all its forms.
+Many of us are opening our eyes as if for the first time.
+This awakening enables us to become part of the way forward for humanity – turning away from violence and hatred in all its forms.

 *At our core, each of us is ‘innocent’.

-You may react to the term innocence’ in relation to Paul.
-Your reaction may be especially strong when expressed in the context of evil acts.
+You may react to the term ‘innocence’ in connection with Derick.
+Your reaction may be intense when expressed in the context of evil acts.

-The claim that everyone is innocent, from one end of the spectrum of simply behaving in antisocial or annoying ways to the other end; behaving in evil ways, flies in the face of what we have been raised to believe.
+The claim that everyone is innocent – from one end of the spectrum of simply behaving in antisocial or annoying ways – to the other end, behaving in evil ways – flies in the face of what we have grown up to believe.

-It follows that our conditioning is our reality – and is the only reality we can see – until we wake-up and see another.
+Our conditioned mind is our reality – the only reality we can see – until we wake up and see another.

-In our moment of awakening to a new reality, we see into the realm of Possibility.
+In our moment of awakening, we see into The Realm of Possibility.

-That waking up becomes our new reality until the moment we wake-up again and see another, and if we stay open, yet another.
+That waking up becomes our new reality until the moment we wake up again and see another, and if we stay open, yet another.